Double (association football): British Virgin Islands

 There is no national cup in the British Virgin Islands, the BVIFA National Football League is the only national football competition in the country.

 Canada

 Top-level Canadian clubs either compete in the domestic Canadian Premier League (CPL), or Major League Soccer (MLS) of the United States.
 The Canadian Championship is the country's national cup and is contested between CPL teams, the three Canadian MLS teams, and the champions of the regional pro-am leagues.

+Teams can win the Double by winning both a league championship (CPL Finals or MLS Cup) and the Canadian Championship.

-Teams can either win a league Double, which is achieved by winning both the regular season shield (CPL Shield or Supporters' Shield) and the league title (North Star Cup or MLS Cup), or a league/cup Double of either the shield or league title, in addition to the Canadian Championship.
+Teams can also win a league Double, which is achieved by winning both the regular season shield (CPL Shield or Supporters' Shield) and the league championship.